bile0026/cisco_network_scan/README.md

 from_email: from@example.com
 ```

+### Include vendor info in report
+By default vendor info is looked up for each mac address found on a "suspicious interface".
+Set `include_vendor_info` to false to leave this out of the report.

 Also uses https://maclookup.app API to lookup the mac address vendor information and output it in the report.
 By default the free (non-authenticated API allows 2 requests per second and a total of 10,000 requests per-day).
 Eventually, I plan to add authentication to allow for additional requests per-second/day.
 Other types of data can be put in the report by editing the string passed to the `get_mac_info` filter.
 Allowed values are `mac, company, address, blockStart, blockEnd, blockSize, blockType, updated, isRand, isPrivate` (default is company).
 For more information see the maclookup.app documentation here https://maclookup.app/api-v2/documentation.

 ## Issues/bugs/suggestions